-The description of the acquired dataset is given in Table 1.
-The Euro Stoxx50 (FESX) index includes the 50 largest companies of the Euro zone.
-It contains 35% of French stocks, covered by the CAC40 index (FCE) and 33% of German stock, included in the DAX30 index (FDAX).
+DAX30.
 Euro Stoxx50 and DAX30 index futures, traded on the EUREX, are constituted of 4 yearly contracts, which expire the third week of March, June, September and December.
 CAC40 index futures are operated on EURONEXT with a monthly expiry, while the EUR/USD futures, traded in the Chicago Mercantile Exchange (CME) consist of 4 yearly contracts expiring the third Friday of March, June, September and December.
-The NYSE EURONEXT 3-month EURIBOR futures are used as a proxy for the interest rate sensitivity on US macroeconomic announcements.
-For EURIBOR futures, 28 delivery months are available for trading, with the nearest six delivery months being consecutive calendar months.
+Three month Euro (EURIBOR) interest rate futures contracts (hereafter "Euribor Futures") are based on three - month euro interbank deposit rates.
+For Euribor futures, 28 delivery months are available for trading, with the nearest six delivery months being consecutive calendar months.
 They are quoted as 100 minus the 3-month rate of interest.

-To limit the detection of spurious jumps due to illiquid market, we filter out midquote prices where the bid-ask spread exceeds 4 ticks.
+To limit the detection of spurious jumps due to illiquid market, we filter out mid-quote prices where the bid-ask spread exceeds 4 ticks.
 We then follow the same procedure as Lee and Mykland (2008) and sample the mid-quote prices at fixed time intervals of 5 minutes in order to limit the market microstructure noise.
 The descriptive statistics of 5-minute returns are shown in Table 2.

 2.2.
-US macroeconomic announcements data
+U.S macroeconomic announcements data

-The announcement data consist of scheduled US macroeconomic news releases for the period May 26, 2003 through January 31, 2010.
+The announcement data consist of scheduled U.S macroeconomic news releases for the period May 26, 2003 through January 31, 2010.
 These data contain date, time, actual release and the mean forecast for the indicator.
 The surprise is calculated as the difference between the actual value of the announced indicator and its mean forecast provided by the Bloomberg World Economic Calendar (WECO).
-The summary of the announcement data is given in Appendix A. There are total of 23 US macro announcements in our sample.4 Almost all the indicators are announced either at 14:30 Central European Time (CET) or 16:00 CET with the exception of Industrial production which is released at 15:15 CET.5
+The summary of the announcement data is given in Appendix A. There are total of 23 U.S macro announcements in our sample.5 Almost all the indicators are announced either at 14:30 Central European Time (CET) or 16:00 CET with the exception of Industrial production which is released at 15:15 CET.6